Aafreeda-Mohammed/SAHE-CSE-Coding/README.md

-**'Day-4-relational_operators.c'-demonstrating relational operators through C **'Day-4-logical_operators.c'-demonstrating logical operators through C **'Day-4-assignment_operators.c'-demonstrating assignment operators through C **GOAL** :50+ programs and mini projects by the end of the 1st year
+**'Day-4-relational_operators.c'-demonstrating relational operators through C **'Day-4-logical_operators.c'-demonstrating logical operators through C **'Day-4-assignment_operators.c'-demonstrating assignment operators through C **'Day-5-int_to_char.c'-reads an integer and converts into corresponding ASCII character through C **'Day-5-char_to_int.c'-reads a character and converts into corresponding ASCII value through C **GOAL** :50+ programs and mini projects by the end of the 1st year
 ##LEARNING IN PUBLIC